Grace-luning-fu/InvoiceApplication/README.md

-This is an application to accepts a list of prices and a tax rate, and outputs an invoice.
+This is an application that accepts a tax rate and a list of products (with prices and descriptions), and outputs an invoice.

 ***